Skip to content

 Google wants the user experience to be positive.
 If you’ve ever sat waiting for a web page to load, you’ll know how frustrating it can be.

-Messy code, high-resolution images, unreliable servers, excessive traffic and URL redirects can all add to the loading time.
+Messy code, high-resolution images, unreliable servers, excessive traffic and URL redirects can all increase page speed which affects SEO.
 Google recommends getting your loading speed down to less than 2 seconds for the best user experience.

 You can use the free PageSpeed Insights tool to examine your website.
 You’ll get an in-depth report that analyses every area of the page.
 The tool even gives you suggestions on how you can improve your loading speed!